Tomato Bruschetta Recipe for Canning

 Wipe the rim of the jar to make a good seal with the lid.
 Center the lid on the jar, add the band, and tighten just to a fingertip tightness.
 Don’t over-tighten.

-6. Process the Bruschetta Jars in the Water Bath
+Process the Bruschetta Jars

-Lower the canning rack into the boiling water.
-Make sure the jars are covered by at least 2 inches of water.
-If your water is not boiling, don’t start your processing timer until the water reaches a rolling boil.
+• Lower the water bath canner rack into the boiling water.
+Ensure your jars are covered by at least 2 inches of water.

-When your timer goes off turn off the heat and remove the canner lid.
-Leave the jars in the water for 5 minutes.
+• Leave the jars in the water for 5 minutes.

-7. Remove and Cool
+Remove Jars and Cool

-Lift your canning rack out of the water.
 Using your jar lifer, carefully move your jars onto a wire cooling rack, or kitchen towel on a trivet, and allow them to cool completely.

 Take care when moving your jars.
 Try not to tilt them to the side as this could affect the seal of your jars.